steqeq/0000/docs/reference/env-variables.rst

         | 1: Enable

     * - | ``ROC_GLOBAL_CU_MASK``
-        | Sets a global CU mask, entered as hex value for all queues, Each active bit represents using one CU, e.g. ``0xf`` enables only 4 CUs
+        | Sets a global CU mask, entered as hex value for all queues.
+Each active bit represents one CU, e.g., ``0xf`` enables 4 CUs.
-      - Unset by default.
+      - None
       -

     * - | ``ROC_HMM_FLAGS``
-        | ROCm HMM configuration flags.
+        | Sets ROCm HMM configuration flags.
       - ``0``
       -

     * - | ``ROC_P2P_SDMA_SIZE``
-        | The minimum size in KB for P2P transfer with SDMA.
+        | The minimum size in KB for peer to peer (P2P) transfer with SDMA.
       - ``1024``
-      - | Unit: kilobyte (kB)
-        | The default value corresponds to 1 megabyte (MB).
+      - The default value corresponds to 1 megabyte (MB).

     * - | ``ROC_SIGNAL_POOL_SIZE``
-        | Initial size of HSA signal pool
+        | Sets the initial size for HSA signal pool.
-      - ``uint``
+      - ``32``
-      - 32
+      -

     * - | ``ROC_SKIP_KERNEL_ARG_COPY``
         | If ``true``, then runtime can skip kernel arg copy.